Ukraine holds talks to end crisis, rebels not invited

 AKHMETOV BACKING

-Ukraine's wealthiest businessman, Rinat Akhmetov, whose vast mining and steel-producing empire stretches across the Donbass, threw his weight behind the decentralization strategy, describing it as the "only right way" of ending the crisis.
+Ukraine's wealthiest businessman, Rinat Akhmetov, whose vast mining and steel-producing empire stretches across the Donbass, threw his weight behind the decentralisation strategy, describing it as the "only right way" of ending the crisis.

 "I strongly believe that Donbass can be happy only in a united Kiev," he said in a statement issued by his holding company, System Capital Management.